akeneo/pim-helpcenter/content/md/productivity/sequential-edit.md

 To start the product sequential edit:
 1. Search for products in the datagrid with the appropriate filters
-2. Select the products on which you want to perform the operation via the selection tool: `All` for all the products recorded, `All visible` for all visible products on the ongoing page, `None` for none of the products
+2. Select the products on which you want to perform the operation via the selection tool:
+    - `All` for all the products recorded
+    - `All visible` for all visible products on the ongoing page
+    - `None` for none of the products
   ![image](../img/dummy.png)
 3. Click on the `Sequential edit` button
   ![image](../img/dummy.png)